PaperMC/docs/docs/velocity/dev/how-to/plugin-messaging.md

 ```

 Then, you can send messages on the `bungeecord:main` channel.
-Plugin messages are formatted as byte arrays, and can be sent using the `sendPluginMessage` method on a `Player` object.
+Plugin messages are formatted as byte arrays and can be sent using the `sendPluginMessage` method on a `Player` object.

 Let's take a look at an example of sending a plugin message to the `bungeecord:main` channel to send our player to another server.